NaryanSambhi/NaryanSambhi/README.md

-### Hey, I'm Naryan
+## 👋🏼 Hey, I'm Naryan

-I'm a 21-year-old developer from Canada, and I'm passionate about crafting design and
+I'm a 21-year-old developer from Canada, and I'm passionate about technology and visual design

 - Check out my [Blog](https://bz-city.neocities.org/) where I share insights and learnings.